rtintalebi/Predicting-Voter-Choice/README.md

 ![Coefficients](md-images/Coefficients.png)

 Certain predictors had coefficient estimates that were not only interpretable, but consistent with established research.
 For example, liberal_donor has a large positive coefficient while guns_1 and conservative_donor had large negative ones.
 Beyond individual predictors that were either smoothed or left parameterized, some of the interaction terms are worth nothing as well.
 Research shows that the Catholic vote is generally split across party lines, but that minority Catholics generally are left-leaning.
 This might explain why ethnicity interacted with Catholic in our model has a large, positive coefficient.

+### Conclusions and Improvements

+In terms of our model's performance, it certainly could have performed better.
+We ran into problems of overfitting, which became clear when we dropped from 9th on the public leaderboard to 25th in the final rankings.
+By continuously revising our model until it was highly ranked on the public leaderboard, we accidentally overfit our data to that small subset of the test data.
+To yield a better fitting model, one approach for future exploration is a more critical evaluation of the variables that appeared in the final model, since the greatest gains were realized following the reduction of the number of predictors in the dataset as well as the use of a revised missing data imputation approach.